imqueue/imqueue.com/get-started.md

 ## 4. Usage

-IMQ command line tool was created specially free you up from writing boilerplate when making `@imqueue` based back-end services.
+IMQ command line tool was created specially to free you up from writing boilerplate when making `@imqueue` based back-end services.
 There are 2 major things it can do for you: